IG-Community/Silent-Software-Installer-Unattended-Script/README.md

 - Quit: Exits the script.

 ## Notes
-- The script assumes that the background and ICON files are located in the specified directory (`.\Data\`).
 - The script assumes that the installation files for each software are located in the specified directory (`.\Files\`).
 - If an installation file is not found, an error message will be displayed.
 - The script checks if each software is already installed using the registry information.